When I attended P.S. 35 in Staten Island, the first day of May was a big deal. The older kids got to do the Maypole, which impressed me to no end.

 Little Dutch Dance

 The first graders had to perform a little Dutch dance, which I vaguely remember.
 What I remember more vividly, is how my headband, covered in flowers and ribbons, fell over my eyes.
 Being a rule follower, I did as I was told and didn't let go of my partner's hands.
 I danced blindly and hoped no one would notice.
-(My head is nearest the flag) I was mortified when I discovered my mom had a photo to capture the memory.
+(You can tell which girl is me) I was mortified when I discovered my mom had a photo to capture the memory.

 So I made a little basket for my neighbor, Lorrie.
 It was pretty similar to the baskets I made with cupcake liners and yarn, as a 6 year old.
 I placed the tiny surprise near her doormat and rang the bell.
 I didn't exactly run home.
 Instead, I strolled home texting a bit of an explanation.
 Sigh...
 I can't believe I allowed technology to get involved with my May Day fun!